-Ilham Tohti is the winner of the 2014 PEN/Barbara Goldsmith Freedom to Write Award.
+Ilham Tohti was the winner of the 2014 PEN/Barbara Goldsmith Freedom to Write Award.
 You can read Jewher Ilham's acceptance remarks here.

 On January 15, 2014, 30-40 officers raided Tohti’s apartment in Beijing and detained him.
 His mother was also missing for several hours that day and may have also been in custody.
 Tohti’s wife, Guzaili Nu’er, arrived home from work to find the officers rampaging their home, removing several computers, flash drives, books, papers, and his students’ assignments.
-Their sons, aged 4 and 7, were forced to remain on the couch and threatened when they tried to stand.
+The officers forced their sons, aged 4 and 7, to remain on the couch and threatened them when they tried to stand.
 On January 16, a Chinese Foreign Affairs Ministry spokesman stated that Tohti had been “criminally detained” on suspicion of “committing crimes and violating the law.”

-On February 25, 2014, Ilham Tohti was formally arrested and charged with separatism, a crime that could lead to life in prison or even the death penalty.
-He is believed to be held at a detention center in Urumqi, XUAR, but his exact whereabouts remain unknown.
-His lawyer, Li Fangping, has not been allowed to register to defend him.
+On February 25, 2014, Ilham Tohti was formally arrested and charged with "separatism," a crime that could lead to life in prison or even the death penalty.
+His lawyer, Li Fangping, was not been allowed to register to defend him.

 Ilham Tohti has been a target of frequent harassment by Chinese authorities for his outspoken views on Uyghur rights since he established Uyghur Online in 2006.
 On July 7, 2009, Tohti was detained after speaking out about the ethnic unrest that broke out in Urumqi, the capital of XUAR, on July 5, 2009.
 He was initially held under house arrest before being transferred to an unknown location where he was held incommunicado for interrogation.
 He was released on August 22, 2009.

-He has since suffered regular harassment by the Chinese authorities and has been prevented from leaving China.
+Chinese authorities have regularly harassed Tohti and prevented him from leaving the country.
 In April 2010, police warned Tohti against leaving for an international conference on Turkic culture at Ege University in Izmir, Turkey.
-In February 2013, he was detained at the airport and prevented from traveling to the U.S. to take up a post as a visiting scholar at Indiana University.
+In February 2013, authorities detained him at the airport and prevented him from traveling to the U.S. to take up a post as a visiting scholar at Indiana University.
 His daughter, who was detained along with him, was released and put on a plane to Indiana by herself.
-Tohti was often put under house arrest, and visitors to his home were required to register with the police outside, most recently in July around the time that the U.S.-China human rights dialogue was concluding.
+Authorities often put Tohti under house arrest and required visitors to his home to register with the police outside, most recently in July around the time that the U.S.-China human rights dialogue was concluding.

 In November 2013, security agents allegedly rammed his car and warned him against speaking to foreign media, threatening his family.
 Tohti had been giving interviews with increasing regularity after a car crashed into Tiananmen Square on October 28 and was set on fire; the family inside was Uyghur.
 The Chinese government labeled it an act of terrorism.